MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/MultiPoint-Server-Site-Planning.md

 ![Multiple USB zero client connections](../../../compute/remote-desktop-services/multipoint-1/media/WMS_diagram4.gif "WMS_diagram4")

-**Figure 7** MultiPoint Server system with an intermediate hub, a station hub, and a downstream hub
+**Figure 7** MultiPoint server system with an intermediate hub, a station hub, and a downstream hub

 ## <a name="BKMK_NumberofUsersStationsandComputersRunningMultiPointServer"></a>Users, stations, and computers
-The number of stations you will need depends on the number of people who will have to access the computers running [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)] at the same time.
-Similarly, the number of computers running [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)] you will need depends on the total number of stations required.
-A single computer running [!INCLUDE[win8_server_multipoint-std_2](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint-std_2_md.md)] can support up to ten concurrently logged on stations.
-A single computer running [!INCLUDE[win8_server_multipoint-prem_2](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint-prem_2_md.md)] can support up to 20 concurrently logged on stations.
+The number of stations you will need depends on the number of people who will have to access the computers running MultiPoint Services at the same time.
+Similarly, the number of computers running MultiPoint Services you will need depends on the total number of stations required.
 Direct\-video\-connected stations, USB\-zero\-client\-connected stations, and RDP\-over\-LAN\-connected stations are all considered stations.
 In addition, if the split\-screen functionality is used, each half is considered a station.

 ## Power considerations
 The following components require access to a power strip or outlet: